 Liquid Shortening: Liquid fats, such as oil, cannot hold air.
 Liquid-type shortening is suggested for recipes that call for melted shortening, such as some cake and bread recipes.

-Store Shortening in: Refrigerator, Freezer, or cool dark place like a pantry or cupboard for up to a year once opened.
+Store shortening in a refrigerator, freezer, or cool dark place like a pantry or cupboard for up to a year once opened.

 You may also come across Emulsified Shortening which can hold more sugar by weight than traditional shortening holds.